 Industry gods and creators of colour, Pantone, have added over 210 new shades to their official charts this month, which feature many key looks in orange.
 Once avoided for its conflicting coordination, this strong colour is not always the easiest to pull off.

 It requires a fair amount of confidence, a hint of inspiration and plenty of attitudes.
-For 2016, this hue has now been given pride of place by the colour trending council which showcased to the world energetic shades such as Aura Orange, Mango Mojito and Dragon Fire which aim to turn the red carpet into citrus heaven.
+Orange never dates the hue has now been given pride of place by the colour trending council which showcased to the world energetic shades such as Aura Orange, Mango Mojito and Dragon Fire which aim to turn the red carpet into citrus heaven.

 “There is certain exoticness with orange and many other cultures are now embracing the shades of orange, we are so much more attuned to other cultures that embrace colour”- Leatrice Eiseman (Executive Director Pantone Colour Institute)